Pushpalanka/APIMCustomSecurity/README.md

 Now we are done with configurations of API Manager.

 6. Restart the API Manager server by executing `./wso2server.sh restart` from `/bin` folder.
+Wait till the server starts.

 7. Now create and publish an API.
 We can use the sample Pizzashack API.
 (Or if you have an existing API, republish it by clicking on the API, then Edit -> Manage -> Save & Publish.)